Open Versus Endovascular Repair - OVER

 Lederle FA, Freischlag JA, Kyriakides TC, et al. Outcomes following endovascular vs open repair of abdominal aortic aneurysm: A randomized trial.
 JAMA 2009;302:1535-42.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine

 Keywords: Blood Vessel Prosthesis Implantation, Coronary Artery Disease, Stroke, Intensive Care Units, Myocardial Infarction, Endovascular Procedures, Arterial Pressure, Iliac Artery, Peripheral Vascular Diseases, Length of Stay, Endoleak, Iliac Aneurysm, Quality of Life, Aortic Aneurysm, Abdominal, Herniorrhaphy